-In the first instance the guess was a spray from the upstairs window perhaps.
+In the first instance the guess was a spray from the upstairs window.
 Who was it in that room directly above, it was not clear.
-Maybe the Chinese Indonesian whose name would have been difficult had it been a first acquaintance.
+Maybe the Chinese-Indonesian, whose name would have been difficult had it been first acquaintance.
 Wahyu.
 Nice brightly smiling chap encountered outside the door going through the mail in his striped office shirt.
-Finest spray the last suspicious liquid from a bottle say shaken out the window.
+Finest spray last suspicious liquid from a bottle, say, shaken out the window.
 A minute or two passed before some more descended on that same corner in the left window sash, drifting slightly to the right.
-Against the gray coloured shutter and the facade of the house on the corner it was visible, and nowhere else.
-Finest spray.
-In another very brief example minutes later again a few larger drops among the rest.
-This was not Wahyu now; it was something else.
-Minutes passing before faint gossamer yet again.
-Then the tree against the wall of the Indian’s house directly opposite gave off some droplets from the lower branches, falling onto the patchy grass beneath, with a number of leaves bending under the weight.
+Against the grey shutter and facade of the corner house it was visible, and nowhere else.
+Finest gossamer.
+In another very brief example minutes later, again, with a few larger drops among the rest.
+This was not Wahyu now; this was something else.
+Minutes passing before another repeat.
+Jeepers.
+Then the tree against the wall of the Indian’s house directly opposite gave off some droplets from the lower branches, falling onto the patchy grass beneath, a number of leaves bending under the weight.
 Through the diamonds of the fencing visible.
-Now the question was whether the large tree on the corner might have been releasing droplets in a stir of breeze like the other smaller one and carried over.
-The distance was about ten metres up to the topmost branches; if that was the source the spray could only have come from the heights there, collected from rain earlier in the morning possibly.
-Minutes passed between episodes, five and more in the case of the longer gaps.
-Numerous passersby in the interim, mostly uninteresting.
-One older woman with a badly faded dye riding a bicycle first called a name it seemed, followed by, Zhao un.
-Ni hao, ni hao in a girly tone.
-A tall older man going on foot in the opposite direction carried a furled umbrella at chest level that like a wand appeared to give off a carnival-like tune.
-Dust motes mixed with faintest water droplets seemed to drift across on the air.
-Shortly after eight o’clock, an earlier breakfast before the window with the aircon low.
-Lightest gray cloud over palest blues.
-For the whole half hour none of the passersby could have felt the merest drop even on naked skin.
-Finally one old duck taking the corner from Carpmael proper and turning toward the Haig carried her white umbrella open.
-It would have been good to ask the lady whether it was against the sun, or the moisture in the air she was shielding herself.
-The first week of February was forecast to be dry and warmer after the recent afternoon bucketings the last 3 - 4 weeks.
+Now the question was whether the large tree on the corner might have been releasing droplets in a stir of breeze like the other and carried over.
+The distance was about ten metres up to the topmost branches; if that was the source the spray could only have come from the heights there, collected from rain earlier in the morning, possibly.
+Minutes again between episodes; five and more in the case of the longer gaps.
+Numerous passersby in the interim.
+One older woman with a badly faded dye riding a bicycle first called a name it might have been, followed by, Zhao un.
+Ni hao, ni hao.
+Girly tone.
+Tall, older man footing in the opposite direction carried a furled umbrella at chest level that like a wand appeared to give off a carnival-like tune.
+Dust motes mixed with faintest droplets drifting by.
+Shortly after eight o’clock, an earlier breakfast before the window, aircon low.
+Lightest grey over palest blues upstairs.
+For the whole half hour none of the passersby could have felt the merest drop, even on naked skin.
+Finally, one old duck taking the corner from Carpmael proper and turning toward the Haig, carrying her white umbrella unfurled.
+It would have been good to ask whether it was against the sun, or the moisture in the air she was shielding.
+First week of February forecast dry and warmer after the afternoon bucketings the last 3 - 4 weeks.
 Floods in some parts and serious in neighbouring countries.

 NB.
 The Book of Disquiet, Fernando Pessoa – ed. & transl.
 Richard Zenith